Champaign Theft and Burglary Lawyers

 The Champaign theft and burglary lawyers at Bruno Law Offices will fight for your rights.
 We understand the struggles you are facing.
 With our experienced legal team, we can build a strong defense for your case and find weaknesses in the prosecution’s charge against you.
 These charges can have lasting consequences.
 Don’t lose out on the future you deserve.
 Let the lawyers at Bruno Law Offices work to make sure your rights are protected and represented.

 If you have been arrested and charged with theft or fraud, you need the help of a qualified and experienced criminal defense lawyer to protect your freedoms in a court of law.
-Contact the Champaign theft and fraud lawyers of Bruno Law Offices today at (217) 328-6000 to speak with an attorney about your legal options.
+Contact the Champaign criminal defense lawyers of Bruno Law Offices today at (217) 328-6000 to speak with an attorney about your legal options.